 The effect of a public interest (or any other regulatory) review on a deal's timetable should also be taken into account.
-In particular, the issuing of a public interest intervention notice can have important timing implications since certain parts of the process are not subject to statutory deadlines.
-The importance of anticipating the impact of such processes on deal timetables is illustrated by the recent acquisition by Gardner Aerospace of Northern Aerospace, which was nearly derailed when contractual timing for the deal lapsed because of regulatory scrutiny (on competition and national security grounds) and the parties failed to agree on a timeline extension.
+In particular, the issuing of a public interest intervention notice can have important timing implications as certain parts of the process are not subject to statutory deadlines.
+The importance of anticipating the impact of such processes on deal timetables is illustrated by the acquisition by Gardner Aerospace of Northern Aerospace, which was nearly derailed when contractual timing for the deal lapsed because of regulatory scrutiny (on competition and national security grounds) and the parties failed to agree on a timeline extension.
 The seller (Better Capital) announced that it had cancelled plans to sell Northern Aerospace.
-However, when the Secretary of State and the CMA announced that the transaction was being cleared unconditionally on the basis that there were no national security or competition concerns, the transaction was reinvigorated, closing on 24 July 2018.89
+However, when the Secretary of State and the CMA announced that the transaction was being cleared unconditionally on the basis that there were no national security or competition concerns, the transaction was reinvigorated, closing on 24 July 2018.96

 Parties may want to consider proactively engaging with the relevant Secretary of State or government department early on to help determine whether a public interest intervention notice is likely to be issued and to proactively discuss any potential concerns.
 It may, for example, be possible to avoid the issuance of a public interest intervention notice or an in-depth review if an agreement can be reached directly with the relevant government department regarding suitable undertakings to remedy any potential public interest concerns presented by the transaction.
 This process has, for example, been followed in cases involving the defence sector that do not raise significant public interest concerns and where, therefore, the full process may not be warranted.
 For example:

 - in April 2018, the Secretary of State decided not to intervene in the proposed acquisition by Melrose Industries of aerospace and automotive parts maker GKN.
-The Secretary of State said that the MOD had completed a 'detailed analysis' of the deal and had agreed with Melrose a set of undertakings to allay any national security concerns.91
+The Secretary of State said that the MOD had completed a 'detailed analysis' of the deal and had agreed with Melrose a set of undertakings to allay any national security concerns.98

 VII CURRENT DEVELOPMENTS